 Keep your motivation all year

-It’s hard to believe we are one month into the New Year.
+It’s hard to believe we are almost into the New Year.
 The best time to evaluate you fitness goals and motivation is right now.
 Why?
 Because the overwhelming majority of us will quit before spring even gets here.
 According to Dr. Donald E. Whetmore, 90% of those who join health and fitness clubs will stop going within the first 90 days.
 This comes as no surprise.
 I’ve been in the fitness industry for nearly 17 years and I see it happen every year.
 Most of us have the best intentions when it comes to changing our health habits.
 It’s not necessarily a lack of desire, but rather having a strong foundation in place to keep us on the path of permanent change.
 Rather than saying, “I want to lose weight” do a little soul searching, dig in, and really evaluate your plan.
 Here are five powerful steps you can take right now to help get you started and build even more positive momentum for the rest of the year.

 1. Write Down your goals: Want to lose 20 pounds?
 Bench press your weight?
 Compete in a triathlon?
 Write it down!
 The power of goal setting is remarkable.
 A study was conducted on students in the 1979 Harvard MBA program regarding goal setting.
 In that year, the students were asked, “How many of you have set clear, written goals for your future and made plans to accomplish them?”
 Only three percent of the graduates had written goals and plans.
 Ten years later, the members of the class were interviewed again.
 Of the three percent who had clear written goals, they were earning on average ten times as much as the other 97 percent combined!
 This same process works when it comes to fitness or weight loss.
 By writing down your goals and reading them daily, it will put your subconscious mind to work and keep you on track to achieving what is important to you.
 So be specific, write it down, and visualize it…you’ll be amazed at the results!